juji-io/site/blog/user-centric-best-practices-of-conversational-ai-design.md

 One of the guidelines to ensure transparency is that a chatbot should be upfront about its purpose and capabilities to set clear expectations and build trust with its users.

-Juji Studio supports designers to do so in two ways:
+Juji Studio supports designers to do so in two ways.
 First, when a designer instructs Juji to generate an AI chatbot, they will be asked to explicitly state the following information: the organization that the chatbot is created for, the target audience of the chatbot, and the purpose of the chatbot (Image 3.1).

 ![Instruct AI to auto-create the main chat flow including the welcome message by stating the chatbot's purpose and capabilities](/assets/uploads/best_practices_3.1.png "Image 3.1")